DavidNash2024/Win32xx/samples/DirectX/Readme.txt

 =====================================
 * Displaying a moving DirectX picture in a view window.
 * Putting a view window in a separate thread.
-* Adding a view window from a separate threat to a frame.
+* Adding a view window from a separate thread to a frame.